Previous chapter: Almaz project

 At the turn of the 2000s, the launch was promised as early as in 2003, however the first significant money for the Kondor project would not come until 2004.
 In 2006, the launch was promised within a year, however by May 2007, the mission slipped to the beginning of 2008 and more delays followed.

 In April 2006, during a visit of the Russian prime-minister Mikhail Fradkov to Brazil and Argentina, a possible "export" of the Kondor-E satellite was reported to be among the topics of discussion.
 In 2009, NPO Mash announced that the company had been working on a commercial contract for the development of a radar-carrying Kondor-E satellite for an undisclosed foreign customer.
+As it transpired later, in 2006, NPO Mash sold the satellite to South Africa.
 In 2010, the company's publication reported that three copies of the 14F133 (Kondor) spacecraft designated No. 0100, 0004 and 0001 were under construction.

 In the meantime, NPO Mash continued advertising the project in Latin America, South-East Asia and in the Middle East.
 At the IDEX 2011 defense show in Abu Dhabi, the company's representatives said that the promotion of the Kondor-E system in the Middle East had been ongoing and had not yet been completed.